The DU Lounge

 If it wasn't done sooo well I don't think I'd watch it.
 Often quietly terrifying!
 Sometimes violently so, in addition to the pivitol crime against The Handmaids.

 Waiting for S6.
-Then The Testimonials which I haven't read yet.
+Someone mentioned something, and I got spoiled for a major plot point in the future.
+Then there's The Testimonials which I haven't read yet.
+They were supposed to film that, too.
 Read THT back when it came out in paperback ?mid '80s, or from the library.

 Movies: